hollosipeti/EspHoMatrix-64x8/README.md

 ![alert screens](media/they_rang.jpg)

+# Icons:

 I have implemented many icons in the EspHome yaml file.
 You can delete or add other icons at any time.
 You can find the icons here: https://developer.lametric.com/icons

+# Fonts: When installing, pay attention to the correct path to the fonts!
+(In my configuration it is EspHoMaTriX64/fonts)

+Users will need to manually download the fonts folder from the repo and copy it to their own ESPHome folder.
 I also included some fonts.
 My favorite is the MatrixChunky fonts.
 I am Hungarian.
 English letters are fine, but you would not believe how long it took to find normal accented letters.
 The accented letters are shifted.

 ![progress screens](media/letter_problems.jpg)